zulip/zulip/docs/contributing/summer-with-zulip.md

 - Mentors and students should stay in close contact, both with each other and the rest of the Zulip community.
 We recommend the following:

-  - Daily checkins on #checkins on [The Zulip developer community](https://zulip.com/developer-community/); ideally at some time of day you can both be online, but when not possible, async is better than nothing!
+  - Daily checkins on #checkins on [the Zulip developer community](https://zulip.com/developer-community/); ideally at some time of day you can both be online, but when not possible, async is better than nothing!

     - We prefer checkins in public streams, since it makes easier for